Fetal Growth Examples

 Serial plots above 90th centile

 This chart demonstrates a normal pattern of growth.
 Women should be reassured that fundal height measurements are of the uterus and all its contents.
-They are not meant to predict the size or weight of the baby, but to assess with serial measurements that it is growing well.
-An individual fundal height measurement above the 90th centile does not require referral for scan, unless there are other concerns e.g. polyhydramnios, or accelerated growth (see next slide).
+They are not intended to predict the fetal size but to assess with serial measurements that the growth velocity is normal.
+Serial SFH plots above the 90th centile do not require referral for scan, unless there are other concerns e.g. polyhydramnios, or accelerated growth (see next example).

 Accelerated or excessive growth